datarichard/for-better-or-worse/README.md

 ![](results/figures/plot_ghmh_lefnw_3groups.png)<!-- -->

-Three classes were identified for which some predicted values fall outside the 95%CI range of observed values.
+Three classes were identified for which some predicted values fall outside the 95%CI expected range of the observed mean values.
 Overall the model predictions do not capture the observed trajectories with sufficient precision.

-Given the domination by a single class (`class2`), indistinct classification of individuals (prob<0.7), and imprecise trajectory fit, the results do not support clear heterogeneity in response to bankruptcy.
+Given the domination by a single class (`class2`), indistinct classification of individuals (probs. < 0.7), and imprecise trajectory fit, the results do not support clear heterogeneity in response to bankruptcy.